zz85/packet_radar/README.md

 If you like this, you may also be interested in [Space Rader](https://github.com/zz85/space-radar), a disk space visualization app.

-Server uses rust, UI is done with Canvas + JS.
+Core code is written in rust, Visualization UI is done with Canvas + JS.

 ### Server